cydriclopez/pgsql-query-json/README.md

 I have refreshed this Docker section to use ***docker compose*** to create the necessary docker images.

+Update: altered [Dockerfile](https://github.com/cydriclopez/pgsql-query-json/blob/main/src/Dockerfile) to use distroless image as suggested [here](https://github.com/GoogleContainerTools/distroless/blob/main/examples/go/Dockerfile).
+In this instance the distroless image resulted in about 75% size savings!
+See ***7.3.
+List our images*** below.

 Our Docker code consists of 5 files located in folder [pgsql-query-json/src](https://github.com/cydriclopez/pgsql-query-json/tree/main/src).

 | # | file   | location | purpose |